Absotively/ss14_map_analyzer/README.md

 * Even in python, it could be much faster if I bothered to set up libyaml
 * As mentioned above, the configuration setup is kind of a mess
 * Honestly the output could be clearer too
+* Grouping entities by proto ID prefix is pretty limited